AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/templates.md

    >
    >In a standard AEM instance the **global** folder already exists in the template console.
 This holds default templates and acts as a fallback if no policies and/or template-types are found in the current folder.
    >
-   >It is recommended best practice to use a [template folder created for your project](/help/sites-developing/page-templates-editable.md#template-folders).
+   >It is recommended best practice to use a template folder created for your project. <!-- It is recommended best practice to use a [template folder created for your project](/help/sites-developing/page-templates-editable.md#template-folders).-->

 1. Select **Create**, followed by **Create Template** to open the wizard.